Scott Crichton (judge): Legal career

 More than five hundred people attended Crichton's campaign kickoff party on April 29, 2013, at Ernest's Orleans Restaurant in Shreveport.
 Among those in attendance were fellow judges and law enforcement officials from around the state.
 Had he drawn an opponent, Crichton's campaign was to have been co-managed by his wife Susie and Carolyn Prator, the wife of Crichton's friend, Caddo Parish Sheriff Steve Prator.

-In 2017, Crichton ruled that a prisoner being interrogated by police who said "just me a lawyer dog" did not actually request a lawyer, because the request was ambiguous as to whether the prison was requesting a lawyer or a dog.
+In 2017, Crichton wrote in a concurring opinion that a prisoner being interrogated by police who said "just give me a lawyer, dog" did not actually request a lawyer, because the request was ambiguous as to whether the prison was requesting a lawyer or a dog.